enonic/old-xp-doc/doc/reference/toolbox/snapshot.rst

               Port number for server (default is 8080).

           -r <repository>
-              the name of the repository to snapshot.
+              the name of the repository to snapshot (default is all repositories)

 **Example:**

 .. code-block:: none

-  $ ./toolbox.sh snapshot -a su:password -r cms-repo
+  $ ./toolbox.sh snapshot -a su:password